brccabral/Cpp_CmakeCourse/README.md

 ```
 They will be in `${VCPKG_DIR}\packages`, but just include `${VCPKG_DIR}/scripts/buildsystems/vcpkg.cmake` into your CMake and it will find the packages location.
 VCPKG pre-builds the dependencies without applying Sanitizer or LTO.
 Need to disable them before building this project.

+7. Install Clang/LLVM
+When installing "Visual Studio", go to "Individual components" tab, search for "llvm" and install "C++ Clang Compiler for Windows" and "MSBuild support for LLVM"
+Add to PATH
+- C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build
+- C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\Llvm\bin
+- C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin

+8. Clang-Tidy
+After installing LLVM above, go to "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\Llvm\bin" and copy file "run-clang-tidy" into this project "tools\run-clang-tidy.py".
+On Windows we need to use "Visual Studio" for this.
+Open the solution file `projectname.sln` in VS, right click the solution, select "Analyze and Code Cleanup", and then "Run Code Analysis on \<target\>".
+Remember to enable ENABLE_CLANG_TIDY, and disable ENABLE_SANITIZE_ADDR, ENABLE_SANITIZE_UNDEF and ENABLE_LTO.
+On Linux, a new target is created as `<target>_clangtidy`, just run it.